OWASP/www-project-top-10-for-business-logic-abuse/tab_methodology.md

 Next, we discarded clusters whose silhouette fell below our threshold and excluded individual CVE with low classification confidence.
 Similar clusters were then merged to eliminate redundancy.

-Finally, we remove clusters that are not related to business logic attacks and are covered with other Top 10s, such as:
+Finally, we removed clusters that are not related to business logic attacks and are covered with other Top 10s, such as:
 - Issues with cryptography.
 - Security misconfigurations.
 - Injection attacks.